-Current techniques include special bandaging that reduces the size of the thrombus by compressing the diameter of the injected vein.
-A smaller thrombus is more likely to form scar tissue, as desired.
-A further advantage of this technique is that adequate compression virtually eliminates the pain usually associated with the vein irritation caused by the technique.
+Current sclerotherapy techniques also use special bandaging that reduces the size of the blood clot by compressing the diameter of the injected vein.
+A smaller blood clot is more likely to form scar tissue, as desired.
+A further advantage of this technique is that adequate compression virtually eliminates the pain that usually accompanies the vein irritation caused by the technique.

-Surgery aims to remove as many of the varicose veins as possible.
-However, surgeons try to preserve the saphenous vein because it can be used as a bypass graft in case coronary artery or peripheral artery disease ever develops.
+Surgery for varicose veins is no longer used as a routine treatment for varicose veins.
+When surgery is done, it aims to remove as many of the varicose veins as possible.
+However, surgeons try to preserve the saphenous vein.
 This vein is the longest superficial vein in the body, extending from the ankle to the groin, where it joins the femoral vein (the main deep vein in the leg).
+Surgeons try to preserve the saphenous vein because it can be used for bypass procedures in case blockage ever develops in the heart vessels or other major body vessels.
 If the saphenous vein must be removed, a procedure called stripping is done.
 The surgeon makes two incisions, one at the groin and one at the ankle, and opens the vein at each end.
 A flexible wire is threaded through the entire vein and then pulled out to remove the vein.